-As Outreach’s COO and CRO, Anna leads all business and revenue operations including Sales, Customer Success, Services, Support, Finance, IT, and Legal.
+As Outreach’s CRO, Anna leads all sales and revenue operations.
 With a wealth of experience in finance and executive leadership, she specializes in accelerating high growth companies and has led startups through significant fundraising events.
 Prior to Outreach, she served as CFO of Livongo, Senior Vice President at McAfee, and Partner at KPMG.
 There she was the Global Lead Partner on several premier technology companies, including Google and Intuit.
 Anna is a CPA and is Six Sigma Green Belt certified.
 When she’s not crushing it in the C-suite, Anna loves to travel.
 She has checked off a few bucket list items, including standing at the edge of Victoria Falls in Africa, scuba diving in Fiji and skydiving in Hawaii, but she asserts she is just getting started.